 Sleep apnea leads to daytime fatigue, drowsiness, and irritability.
 It can also cause high blood pressure or cardiovascular problems.
 Because you don’t get enough air, the oxygen levels in your blood suddenly drop.
 This strains your heart and elevates blood pressure.
 Obstructive sleep apnea has been shown to increase the risk of stroke, heart attack, and arrhythmia (an abnormal heartbeat).

 How Can your Dentist Help?

-Dental devices have become a popular alternative to invasive treatments of sleep apnea in recent years.
+Dental devices have become a popular alternative to invasive sleep apnea treatments in recent years.
 TruBlu Dentistry’s device “Silent Nite” is designed for people who snore or have been diagnosed with sleep apnea.
 It is customized to fit the unique shape of the patient’s mouth.
 The device moves the lower jaw forward to create more space in the airway.